The Radical Design Movement

 Superstudio operated in the space between social criticism and irony.
 Irrespective of the scale and importance of the topic, their designs contained an element of irony.
 The aim of the work was to explore ideas and was not dependent on a final realization.
 Superstudio called this “demonstration per absurdum”.
 Indeed, it is the duality of Superstudio – on the one hand melancholy and serious, while on the other, playful and witty – which gave much of the power to their visions.

 Perhaps the main driving force behind the Superarchitettura exhibition in 1966 was a design studio called Archizoom.
 Like Superstudio, Archizoom had its roots in the School of Architecture at the University of Florence.
-The group was founded by Andrea Brazini, Gilberto Corretti, Paulo Deganello and Massimo Marozzi, who were later joined in 1968 by Dario and Lucia Bartolini.
+The group was founded by Andrea Branzi, Gilberto Corretti, Paolo Deganello and Massimo Morozzi, who were later joined in 1968 by Dario and Lucia Bartolini.

 The most developed articulation of Archizoom’s anti-design philosophy was in the project entitled No-stop City.
 Contemporaneous with the Continuous Monument of Superstudio, the group developed its vision of a diffuse metropolis that featured flexible products and spaces.
 Central to the concept was the idea of a city that constantly constructs and re-constructs itself – a city that breaks the prevailing view of architecture where urban planners and architects plan and build cities based on a “bird’s eye view” from above.
 The No-stop City was essentially conceived of as being organic and driven by the needs of its inhabitants.
 In a similar manner to Speculative Design, Archizoom asked the question, “what if … the modern city is nothing more than a problem which has not been solved?”
 (Archizoom Associates, 1971).